dovetail-genomics/capture/docs/source/library_qc.rst

 .. math::

-  \frac{93171111}{144094911}*100=64.7\%
+  \frac{93,171,111}{144,094,911}*100=64.7\%

-The **on target rate** of the NSC replica1 example library is 64.7%.
-This is a typical on target rate, although occasionally lower values may be observed, as low as 40%
+The **on-target rate** of the NSC replica1 example library is 64.7%.
+This is a typical on target rate, although occasionally lower values may be observed (as low as 40%).

 Coverage depth
 ++++++++++++++

-There are multiple methods and tools that allow extracting coverage depth from a bam file at different regions.
-We chose to use the tool `mosdepth <https://github.com/brentp/mosdepth>`_ as we found it to be easy to use and relatively fast.
+There are multiple methods and tools that enable the calculation of coverage depth from a bam file at different regions.
+We chose to use the tool `mosdepth <https://github.com/brentp/mosdepth>`_ as we find it to be easy to use and relatively fast.

-Use the probe bed file (and bait bed file if desired) to calculate coverage using the position sorted bam file (e.g. mapped.PT.bam, do not use the chicago compatible bam file):
+Use the probe bed file (and bait bed file if desired) to calculate coverage using the position sorted bam file (e.g. mapped.PT.bam.
+Do not use the CHiCAGO compatible bam file):

 .. _MOS: